Magicaster/First-Unity-Project/README.md

 Here the main character is throwing a prototype Shurukin (Throwing star).
 This is the weapon the character uses mainly for now.
 It's a bit hard to see but you can see its shadow.
 The shurukin damages the enemy, and 5 shurukin hits will defeat an enemy.

+## What tech did I use?

+The only tech that was used in making this was the Unity program itself, and a program called Microsoft Visual Studio which let me write code in C# directly to unity.

+## What sources did you use to help you?

+This series helped me out with the camera and how to make models.
+[Github](https://www.youtube.com/watch?v=lkDGk3TjsIE&list=PLiyfvmtjWC_XBKJVuCtMXrkNnMDNB16W9&index=1&ab_channel=gamesplusjamesgamesplusjames)